-During the 2022 program year, the CDBG Board will fund the following emergency shelter and transitional housing providers:
+During the 2023 program year, the CDBG Board will fund the following emergency shelter and transitional housing providers:

-- Hebron House of Hospitality, which provides emergency shelter at Hebron and Sienna Houses and transitional housing for adults experiencing homelessness and mental illness at Jeremy House.
-In 2022, Hebron House will receive CDBG funding for case management and other homeless services. - The Women's Center, which provides emergency shelter and transitional housing for individuals and families impacted by domestic violence, sexual violence, child abuse or trafficking.
-In 2022, the Women's Center will receive CDBG funding to assist its emergency shelter, employment program, and sexual abuse counseling program. - Salvation Army provides a men's emergency shelter.
-In 2022, Salvation Army will receive CDBG
+- Hebron Housing Services, which provides emergency shelter for women, families and single men at Hebron and Sienna Houses.
+In 2023, Hebron House will receive CDBG funding for case management and other homeless services.
+Hebron will also recieve funding for physical repairs to it's shelters, under the Public Facilities category. - The Women's Center, which provides emergency shelter and transitional housing for individuals and families impacted by domestic violence, sexual violence, child abuse or trafficking.
+In 2023, the Women's Center will receive CDBG funding to assist its emergency shelter, employment program, and sexual abuse counseling program. - Salvation Army provides a men's emergency shelter.
+In 2023, Salvation Army will receive CDBG

 - funding to support its emergency lodge and community meal program. - Housing Action Coalition, which operates an emergency winter overflow shelter for homeless families and individuals.
-In 2022, HAC will receive CDBG funding for the operations of this shelter.
+In 2023, HAC will receive CDBG funding for the operations of this shelter.